R3-Archive/ping-pong/README.md

 ### RPC via IntelliJ:

 Run the `Run Ping-Pong RPC Client` run configuration from IntelliJ.
+You can modify the run configuration to set your node's RPC address and the name of the node to ping.

 You should see the following message, indicating that PartyB responded to your ping: